Gouldy-C/WebCraft/README.md

 - Three.js community for the excellent 3D graphics library
 - Minecraft for the inspiration
+- Terraria and Path of Exile for gameplay mechanics inspiration
 - Contributors and maintainers of the dependencies used in this project